functionalReactiveFan/3pc-challenge/README.md

 To be able to test the app:

 1) install node modules: npm install
-2) replace <<api-key>> with real one from the description of the challenge in App.jsx
+2) replace apiKey with real one from the description of the challenge in App.jsx
 3) run the app: npm start
 4) open [http://localhost:3000](http://localhost:3000) to view it in your browser